lokalized/lokalized-java/README.md

 ## Lokalized

-Lokalized facilitates natural-sounding software translations.
+Lokalized facilitates natural-sounding software translations on the JVM.

-It is both a translation file format...
+It is both a file format...

 ```json
 {